Loading course content...

 opacity: 0.5;

-display vs. visibilitydisplay can also control whether or not an element is rendered on the webpage.
+}display vs. visibilitydisplay can also control whether or not an element is rendered on the webpage.
 When display is set to none, the element will not be displayed.

 This can create useful features when combined with JavaScript, allowing you to toggle the element on and off.

-This behavior is very similar to another CSS property called visibility.
+This behavior is very similar to visibility.

 Their difference is that when visibility is set to hidden, the element is still on the webpage, just not displayed by the browser.
 It will take up the same space as before.